saravananselvamohan/sph2wav/README.md

 # sph2wav
-A Simple Python file to convert .sph files in a folder to .wav format
+A Simple Python file to bulk convert .sph files in a folder to .wav format